-Most of these defects are very rare.
+Most of these defects are rare.
 Some of these include

-Symptoms of these defects vary, depending on the specific defect and its severity, but they may cause a bluish color in the skin (cyanosis) or an abnormal heart rhythm.
-Doctors often suspect a heart defect when they hear a heart murmur during an examination with a stethoscope, but usually they do echocardiography (ultrasonography of the heart) to confirm the diagnosis.
+Symptoms of these defects vary, depending on the specific defect and its severity.
+All of these defects may cause a bluish color to the skin (cyanosis) or an abnormal heart rhythm Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
+Heart disorders are... read more .
+Doctors often suspect a heart defect when they hear a heart murmur during an examination with a stethoscope, but usually they do echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+It uses no x-rays.
+Ultrasonography of the heart (echocardiography) is one of... read more (ultrasonography of the heart) to confirm the existence of a defect.

 Surgical repair of the defect is usually needed.

-In pulmonary atresia, the pulmonic (pulmonary) valve does not form properly and does not open, so blood does not flow into the lungs and pick up oxygen.
+In pulmonary atresia, the pulmonic (pulmonary) valve does not form properly, so blood does not flow into the lungs and pick up oxygen.
 Therefore, oxygen-poor blood is circulated to the body.
 Pulmonary atresia frequently occurs together with other heart disorders and with abnormalities of the coronary arteries.
 The symptoms and surgical treatment options depend on what type of other abnormalities are also present.

 Single Ventricle Defects